medcomdk/dk-medcom-terminology/docs/index.md

 <p>&nbsp;</p>

-This page presents MedComs Terminology standard (Dansk: Terminologi).
+This page presents MedCom's FHIR®© Terminology standard (Dansk: Terminologi).
+This standard will replace existing MedComs EDIFACT & HTML standards

 <!-- *Short description concerning the purpose of the standard.
 Remember to include both the English and Danish name of the standard.*